Engee documentation

 Yes

-# Reverse recovery time parameterization — the method of determining the time of reverse recovery
+# Reverse recovery time parameterization — method for determining the reverse recovery time of a diode

 Specify stretch factor | Specify reverse recovery time directly | Specify reverse recovery charge